rmcanany/SolidEdgeHousekeeper/README.md

 - **Find linked files:** Populates the list with files linked to a top-level assembly.
 Similar to **Update** but no other File Sources are processed.
 - **Process selected:** Runs selected Tasks on the selected files.
 This does the same thing as clicking the **Process** button.
 - **Remove from list:** Moves the files to the *Excluded files* section of the list.
+- **Move to Recycle Bin:** Removes the files from their original location and moves them to the Recycle Bin.

 ## Sorting